master-hax/lil-json/README.md

 // output: {"some_number":12345,"some_string":"hello world!","some_boolean":true}
 ```

-Here is an example of parsing a JSON object from a slice
+Here is an example of parsing a JSON object
 ```rust
 use lil_json::{ArrayJsonObject, JsonField, JsonValue};